ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

         * when -ve - monitor the value the value is the deadband for the system
     * field: the field to monitor on the record

+Find more information at [Logging from the archive](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Logging-from-the-archive).

 ## 3. Alarm PVs

 If you want a PV to appear in the alarm view (and there should be at least one per IOC so that it can show disconnected) then add: